-On the eve of this year’s first nasty hurricane, Dorian, I thought it was time to get serious about hurricane preparation.
+On the eve of 2019’s first nasty hurricane, Dorian, I decided it was time to get serious about hurricane preparation.

-This is a broad spectrum post for anyone in the hurricane’s path, but a military related post will follow.
+This is a broad spectrum post that will hopefully help anyone in a nasty hurricane’s path.

 Facing an upcoming storm can be extremely stressful, and we all know that stress can cause you to forget things.
 Hopefully reading through this will better prepare you for the upcoming monstrosity.
 In this article I will cover information that is relevant for people leaving their homes, and for those that are staying.

-- Empty your fridge / freezer and take what you can with you.
+- Empty your fridge / freezer and take what you can with you, if you’re evacuating.
 Don’t forget to dump out and turn off your ice tray to lessen the amount of water that may melt and damage your floors.

-- Unplug your electronics.
+- Unplug all of your electronics.
 (TVs / Air purifiers / Game systems)

 Packing up your home and family is a hair-pulling process to do things like go on vacation, so imagine how you will feel packing up to leave with a storm on the way.
 It is extremely important to take major documents like marriage licenses, birth certificates, social security cards, and copies of your insurance policies if you cannot access them online.
 If you don’t have a lock-box, then this is the perfect time to invest in one.
 Don’t forget to restock on your medication before you leave town, or obtain a prescription to take with you to a pharmacy where you are going.

 Please, PLEASE TAKE YOUR ANIMALS!
 Don’t forget to make sure that all of your animals are wearing their tags with your updated information on them.
 If your vet has any availability, then consider taking your animal in to be chipped.
 If something were to happen and you were to become separated from your animal, microchips are more reliable than a collar/harness.
 If you don’t have time to microchip your animal, then write your name and number on their bellies with a sharpie.